delize/delize.github.io/blog/_posts/2019-12-11-macos-using-nudge-to-deploy-major-and-minor-os-updates.markdown

 comments: true
 date: 2019-12-11 04:24:00 PT
 layout: post
+excerpt: This goes over how to deploy nudge to manage macOS Updates in combination with tools and documentation software like Munki or Confluence.
 link: https://andrewdoering.org/blog/2019/12/10/macos-using-nudge-to-deploy-major-and-minor-os-updates/
 slug: macos-using-nudge-to-deploy-major-and-minor-os-updates
 title: macOS - Using nudge to deploy major (and minor) OS updates